Kong/docs.konghq.com/app/contributing/plugin-docs.md

     See other Kong Hub listings for examples of publisher names.

-1. Create a subdirectory for your plugin within your publisher directory.
+1. Create a subdirectory for your plugin within the publisher directory.
 For example, `_app/_hub/kong-inc/your-plugin`.

 1. Copy the [`/app/_hub/_init/my-extension/_index.md`](https://github.com/Kong/docs.konghq.com/tree/main/app/_hub/_init/my-extension)